Universitat Rovira i Virgili

 The most representative results of the student will be presented in the form of a scientific article.
 As part of the preparation of the PhD thesis, and as a fundamental element in the development and training of future researchers, it is pertinent to work intensively on the formal and content capacity of the students of the PhD programme for the development of its optimal scientific activity within the framework of the international research community.
 For this, it is essential that they know the mode, the mechanisms, the tools, the expository and formal strategies and the usual requirements for the publication of a research article in indexed periodic publications.

-To complete the PhD, the student must have at least one article accepted for publication in an international indexed scientific journal, being the first author, or being able to prove the student is the main author of the work.
+To complete the doctoral degree, the doctoral candidate must have at least one article accepted for publication in an international indexed scientific journal, either as the first author or with evidence confirming they are the main author of the work.

 6. Preparation of a research-stay plan